Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

 - [x] **Implement Content:** Build the React component (`src/routes/Home.jsx`) with the chosen content.
     - [x] Replace static welcome message with a cycling creative quote, styled in Migra font and accent-cream color, placed at the top left of the main content area.
     - [x] The quote cycles randomly every 6 seconds, never repeating twice in a row, with a smooth fade animation.
-    - [x] Future homepage features (user stats, activity feed, etc.) will be added below this quote.
+    - [x] Implement real-time stats panel (projects, workflows, files, notes) below this quote.
+    - [x] Implement recent activity feed (pending).
     - [x] Ensure styling aligns with the rest of the application and does not interfere with sidebar or future content.
     - [x] Remove Character Workflow dashboard UI (moved to `/workflows`).